 Those with a cynical streak may believe that the first caveat—that both patient and doctor must agree—is part of the policy to allow us to avoid gynecomastia do-overs.
 No so!
 We absolutely want our patients to be satisfied with their experience.
 Not only that, we take great pride in our work and our reputation.

-If a patient should question our recommendation about gynecomastia revision in New York, we invite them to seek a second opinion from another board certified gynecomastia surgeon.
+If a patient should question our recommendation about gynecomastia revision, we invite them to seek a second opinion from another board certified gynecomastia surgeon.
 We feel doctors should welcome the judgment of other seasoned professionals.

 But the best way to handle the possibility of gynecomastia revision surgery is to prepare ahead of time.
 Our most important advice to any guy considering surgery for man boobs is to first understand his own expectations for results and make sure those are in line with what’s possible.
 Then, ask about the plastic surgeon’s revision policy ahead of time.